National Bowel Cancer Screening Program

 Bowel Screening Test Kit Helpline

-Contact this helpline for help doing the bowel cancer screening test.
+Contact the Test Kit Helpline for help doing the NationalBowel Cancer Screening Program test.
 They will talk you through it, step by step.
 If you have recently done a bowel screening test and have not received your results in the mail, you or your GP can call this helpline to get your results.